abhishek1235/archetypes/backbase-targeting-archetype/README.md

 Version **5.5.0.0**

 ##Overview
-This archetype allows you to run and customize Standalone Backbase Targeting according to your specific needs.
-We are basically creating a standard Maven WAR overlay of Standalone Backbase Targeting WAR.
+This archetype allows you to run as standalone and customize according to your specific needs Backbase Targeting.
+We are basically creating a standard Maven WAR overlay of Backbase Targeting WAR.
 More info on how WAR overlay works you can find [here](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.